-9. Loans, other borrowings and other financial instruments (continued)
+9. Borrowings (continued)

-The value of the capital and interest elements of the index-linked loans and swaps are linked to movements in inflation.
-The increase in the capital value during the year of £363.0 million (2022: £170.2 million) has been taken to the statement of comprehensive income as part of interest payable.
+The value of the capital and interest elements of the index-linked loans is linked to movements in inflation.
+The increase in the capital value of index-linked loans during the year of £229.9 million (2023: £363.0 million) has been taken to the income statement as part of interest payable.